CaskAle/summit-pi-project/summit-pi.md

 Your kit should include an SD card that is already loaded with software called [NOOBS](https://github.com/raspberrypi/noobs/blob/master/README.md) (**N**ew **O**ut **O**f **B**ox **S**oftware).
 NOOBS is a tool that gets your device up and running quickly.
 If you do not have these items, you will need to skip ahead to [the harder way](#but-i-don't-have-that-stuff-:frowning_face:-(the-harder-way)).

 - If you have access to a USB keyboard, USB mouse, and HDMI display, using NOOBS is the quickest way to get going.
-Simply procede to [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).
+Simply procede to [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) and follow the instructions there.

 - Because you already have NOOBS, you can ignore the step that refers to setting up your SD card.